 This week, we came across the perfect illustration from one of our partners, Forever Cacao.
-Chocolate maker Pablo was excited to be picking up their biggest ever delivery – two small pallets of fine cocoa beans from a co-operative Peru, pictured above.
+Chocolate maker Pablo was excited to be picking up their biggest ever delivery – two small pallets of fine cocoa beans from a co-operative in Peru, pictured above.

 But if you pull back from this photo a little, it starts to tell a different story.